the-dext/the-dext.github.io/_posts/2021-11-06-aws-lambda-with-onion-architecture-pt1.md

     Sending commands & queries to the application layer and returning DTO objects is made easy by using the *Mediatr* and *AutoMapper* nuget packages which were created by Jimmy Bogard.

 # What _**I Think**_ an AWS Lambda is
-After reading about AWS Lambda I understood that they offered serverless on-demand processing and ran at a function level (eg a web api endpoint), as opposed to a container hosting a process which provides many functions (eg. a web api with multiple endpoints).
+After reading about AWS Lambda I understood that they offered serverless on-demand processing and ran at a function level (eg a single web API endpoint), as opposed to a container hosting a process which provides many functions (eg. a web API with multiple endpoints).
 So it makes sense that best practice seems to be that a Lambda does one thing.

 But I was unsure if this meant that I would be limited in how I have to structure my applications and prevent me from using the architecture that has served me so well in the past.

-Most examples I have seen are far too simplistic, showing little more than 'Hello World' in a single c# file.
+Most examples I have seen are far too simplistic, showing little more than 'Hello World' in a single C# file.

 I feel that if these examples are followed in an enterprise application the result will be a domain model for a single domain being spread across many Lambdas.
 In my opinion this is highly undesirable because it will make it  difficult to have a consolidated view of the business rules, and enforce them without potentially having to copy the same code across numerous Lambdas.
 It also couples more of the code to the Lambdas themselves, meaning that if in future you decide to switch cloud provider or move away from using FaaS then you will have a lot more work to re-implement.